Hensel minimality I: Hensel minimality

 \begin{proof} Add constants for $A$ to the language.
 We have $C = W_ {\xi_0}$ for some $\emptyset$-definable $W \subset K \times \RV^k$ and some $\xi_0 \in \RV^k$.
 We may assume that all fibers $W_{\xi}$ have cardinality at most the cardinality of $C$.
 Let $C'$ be their union, which is finite by Corollary~\ref{cor:finiterange:set}. \end{proof}

-\begin{remark} Many results in this paper are stated in the form: For some $\emptyset$-definable object $X$, there exists a finite $\emptyset$-definable set $C \subset K$ which in some sense ``prepares'' $X$.
-Using Lemma~\ref{lem:addconst}, we can always allow $X$ to be $(A \cup \RV)$-definable, for $A \subset K$, and get an $(A \cup \RV)$-definable $C$.
-By applying Corollary~\ref{cor:acl}, we then even get a finite $A$-definable $C$ ``preparing'' $X$.
-(In this reasoning, the only assumption about ``preparation'' is that if $C$ prepares $X$, then so does any set containing $C$; this will generally be the case.) \end{remark}
+\begin{remark} Many results in this paper are stated in the form: \begin{itemize} \item[$(\star)$] For every $\emptyset$-definable object $X$ of a certain kind, there exists a finite $\emptyset$-definable set $C \subset K$ which ``prepares'' $X$ in some sense (depending on the context). \end{itemize} By Lemma~\ref{lem:addconst}, we get for free that $(\star)$ holds more generally, namely if $X$ is $(A \cup \RV)$-definable, for $A \subset K$, we get an $(A \cup \RV)$-definable $C$ ``preparing'' $X$.
+By applying Corollary~\ref{cor:acl}, we then may even assume that $C$ is $A$-definable.
+(It will always be the case that if $C$ prepares $X$, then so does any set containing $C$.)
+Finally, using that the notions of preparation under consideration will be definable, we can apply compactness to get for free that this works uniformly in all models of a non-complete theory, in the same style as in Remark~\ref{rem:non:compl}. \end{remark}

 We end this subsection by noting that $\RV$ is stably embedded in a strong sense (namely with the $\RV$-parameters being in the definable closure of the original parameters):

 \begin{prop}[Stable embeddedness of $\RV$] Assume that $\Th(K)$ is $0$-h-minimal.
 Then $\RV$ is stably embedded in the following strong sense: Given any $A \subset K$, every $A$-definable set $X \subset \RV^n$ is already $\dcl_{\RV}(A)$-definable. \end{prop}